-Non-destructive testing (NDT) covers a broad group of techniques used to evaluate the properties of a material, part, product, weld, or system without materially affecting the integrity of the unit being inspected or investigated under the test procedure.
+NDT covers a broad group of techniques used to evaluate the properties of a material, component, assembly, part, product, weld, or system, without materially affecting the integrity of the unit being inspected or investigated under the test procedure.

-The non-destructive testing methods we offer are designed to comply with a variety of industry standards, unique customer requirements, government contracts, and military specifications.
-We serve many sectors, and can test metallic and composite materials from raw materials such as sheet, plate, bar, and pipe to stand-alone components.
+The NDT service methods we offer are designed to comply with a variety of industry standards, unique customer requirements, government contracts, and military specifications.
+We serve many sectors and can test metallic and composite materials from raw materials such as sheet, plate, bar, and pipe to stand-alone components.